-Quintin Williams comes to Joyce from the Heartland Alliance, where he led its campaign for criminal justice reform in Illinois.
-His work included testifying before lawmakers in Springfield and mediating between business and community leaders after the recent racial unrest in Chicago in 2020.
+Dr. Williams previously was a project manager at Heartland Alliance where he led that organization’s campaign for criminal justice reform in Illinois.
+His work included testifying before lawmakers in Springfield, and mediating between business and community leaders in the aftermath racial unrest in Chicago in 2020.
 He also has advocated for ending “permanent punishments” and restoring rights to people with criminal records.

 Briefing on New Illinois Criminal Justice Legislation

 In January 2021, the Illinois General Assembly passed the most comprehensive criminal justice reform legislation in recent memory.
 The Joyce Foundation, Illinois Justice Project, & BPI hosted a briefing to discuss the key elements of the 700-page bill.